Sacroiliac Joint Pain - When Sitting is Unbearable

 - Additionally, stiffness in the back is common.

-- Pregnancy, mostly due to the weight of the baby causing intense pain in the area.
+- Pregnancy (the weight of the baby on this area usually results in intense pain in the sacrum)

 Before using any kind of treatment, even homemade or natural, getting a proper medical diagnosis is necessary.
-As we said at the beginning: it is not easy to find the cause of this lower back pain.
+They may do X-rays, MRIs, tests, and a physical exam in order to diagnose sacroiliitis.

 - Anti-inflammatory drugs, muscle relaxants, or cortisone shots

-- Radiofrequency denervation is another option to consider.
-A specialist will determine whether it is an option, and it consists of destroying the nerve tissue that is causing the joint pain.
+- Radiofrequency denervation is another option to consider (A specialist will determine if it’s an option.
+It consists of destroying the nerve tissue that’s causing the joint pain.)